-Depression is more common in urban populations than in rural ones and the prevalence is increased in groups with poorer socioeconomic factors.
+It is more common in urban populations than in rural ones and the prevalence is increased in groups with poorer socioeconomic factors.

 It impacts people of all ages including children (About 20 % of children experience depression before they reach adulthood.
 Between 10 to 15% suffer from symptoms at any one time.)

-Depression is a state of low mood and aversion to activity, which can affect a person’s thoughts, behaviour, motivation, feelings, and sense of well-being.
+It is a state of low mood and aversion to activity, which can affect a person’s thoughts, behaviour, motivation, feelings, and sense of well-being.
 It may be of short term or long term.

 It may be characterized by sadness, difficulty in thinking, lack of concentration & confidence, increase or a decrease in appetite and sleepiness.